thierrydecae/chatbot/README.md

 - another which picks up automatically any number of documents (pdf, text, .docx)

 Example questions that can be asked:
--where did you grow up?
+- where did you grow up?
--what did you study at university?
+- what did you study at university?
--did you do other study or training?
+- did you do other study or training?
--at which universities did you study?
+- at which universities did you study?
--do you know snowflake?
+- do you know snowflake?
--what NLP skills have you got?
+- what NLP skills have you got?
--when can you start work?
+- when can you start work?